v1605/zaparoo-esp32-pn532-fork/README.md

 2. WIFI_LED_PIN: This pin will enter a high state once a WiFi connection has been established.
 3. LAUNCH_LED_PIN: This pin mimics the behaviors the MOTOR_PIN, with a slightly different pulse behavior more suitable for an LED.
 4. EXTERNAL_POWER_LED: This pin will enter a High state as soon as the unit boots.
 This feature is useful if your enclousre blocks any built in LEDs.
+5. I2S_*: These pins are for a I2S module (such as a max98357a) to produce a launch sound.
+You can replace the sound in the launchAudio.h file by converting a 8-bit unsigned pcm audio file to hex.

 ## Error Feedback
 If you choose to enable the Motor or Launch pins in the config file, you can get additional feedback when scanning a card: